Our Nursery – Values Led

 We recognise that the continuing activities of humankind is changing the climate, devastating wildlife and thus creating a growing crisis for generations to come.
-We will promote (over profit) horticultural methods to mitigate waste of natural resources, the decline of native wildlife and the concept that personal action has impact.
+We will promote (over profit) horticultural methods to mitigate waste of natural resources, work to halt the decline of native wildlife and focus on the concept that personal action has impact.

 - Import stock with the highest health and the lowest carbon footprint

 We want to see our business develop responsibly, recognise the threat from disease (biosecurity) and work constructively with training agencies to encourage people to train in our own horticultural industries.

 - Promote growing diversity in planting, species and variety at our nursery.

 It could be a heritage apple variety, a forgotten native herb or wild perennial.

 The big players homogenise the diversity of plants available to the public as it increases margins.
 This has a profound effect on gardens throughout the UK.